leezhenghui/blog/arch/boostHighPerfServerWithEventLoopModel.md

 ### Signal driven I\/O

-Alternative to sync-multiplexer, can we leverage I/O signal to notify the I/O state? the answer is yes.
+Alternative to sync-multiplexer, can we leverage I/O signal to notify the I/O state asyn? the answer is yes.

 ```
 TODO, diagram